ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## Merkle Tree Leaves

-The content of a leaf is defined as the concatenation of an implementation-specific prefix byte stream and a CBOR-encoded Countersign_structure using the encoding described in {{deterministic-cbor}}:
+The content of a leaf is defined as the concatenation of an implementation-specific prefix byte stream and the hash of a CBOR-encoded Countersign_structure, using the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}) and the CBOR encoding described in {{deterministic-cbor}}:

 ~~~
-LeafBytes = prefix + cbor(Countersign_structure)
+LeafBytes = prefix + HASH(cbor(Countersign_structure))
 ~~~

 ## Receipt Contents Structure